FoenixRetro/f256-firmware/README.md

 * `just docs` - builds SuperBASIC help viewer
 * `just xdev` - builds xdev
 * `just wget` - builds wget
+* `just fmanager` - builds f/manager

-To flash and test a component, the following receipes are available:
+To flash and test a component, the following receipes are available.
+Be careful these recipes are not always up to date:

 * `just flash` - Flashes all the components
 * `just flash-dos` - Flashes only DOS